 Caldwell, N.J., May 2, 2013 – Caldwell University will celebrate its 71st annual commencement 11:30 a.m.
 Saturday, May 11, in the George R. Newman Center on campus.

 A graduation Mass will be celebrated at 9:30 a.m. in the center.

 The day will mark a milestone for the college as it awards its first-ever doctoral degrees.
 Eric Rozenblat of Oakland, N.J., and Denise Kerth of Collingswood, N.J. will receive Ph.D.s in applied behavior analysis.

 Gulay Maffia, who survived the 9/11 attacks while she was working at One World Trade Center, will represent graduate students while delivering one of the commencement speeches.
 Maffia, a resident of Vernon, N.J., will receive her master’s degree in special education, learning disabilities teacher consultant.
 She will share how surviving 9/11 caused her to rethink her life and put her on track to becoming a teacher helping children with special needs.

 Chelsea Loscalzo, from Bayside, N.Y., who will receive a bachelor’s degree in marketing, will provide the undergraduate commencement remarks.

-Caldwell College recently announced that it is pursuing university status.
+Caldwell University recently announced that it is pursuing university status.